Beginner's guide to using an electric vehicle

 Plugging in is simple - find the charge port on your electric car, take the charging cable (often supplied with the car) and plug it into the car socket and then a power source.

 It doesn't take very long - charging an electric car battery from empty to full can take a long time, but it's very unlikely you'll do this.
 Most of the time you'll just "top up" the battery.
-Find out how long your electric car will take to charge in our EV database.

 Most EV owners charge their car overnight - this way the car has plenty of charge for your driving needs the next day.